Welcome to Homeschool Nature Study!

 Shirley and her family have used the Handbook of Nature Study and Barb’s Outdoor Hour Challenges from the beginning of their homeschooling.
 Having begun their homeschool journey in Cape Town South Africa and finished it in the UK, the challenges and the Handbook of Nature Study have proved to be adaptable and relevant across continents.

-The Handbook of Nature Study and the Outdoor Hour challenges were a staple in Shirley’s homeschool and has had a significant impact on her homeschooling and on one of her daughters choice of careers.
+The Handbook of Nature Study and the Outdoor Hour challenges were a staple in Shirley’s homeschool and have had a significant impact on her homeschooling and on one of her daughter’s choices of careers.
 Her daughter is currently studying illustration at university and intends to pursue a career as a botanical illustrator which they put down to the precious hours spent outdoors observing nature and its rhythms and time spent nature journaling.

 Shirley’s family still enjoy spending as much time as they can outdoors exploring the English countryside and recording their observations in their nature journals.
 When Tricia approached Shirley with the proposition to continue hosting the Handbook of Nature Study on Barb’s retirement she was thrilled as it combines her passion for nature and encouraging the homeschooling community.
 She is deeply honoured to be able to continue encouraging families to get outdoors with a resource that has been so significant in her family’s life.

-Shirley lives in Chester, England and blogs at Building A Household of Faith where she writes about homeschooling the Charlotte Mason way, nature study and encouraging homeschooling moms in their great charter as Christian wives, mothers and keepers of the home.
-She also hand-dyes yarn in her home studio Under An English Sky, which is inspired by the English countryside and of the great living books she and her family enjoyed over their homeschooling journey.
+Shirley lives in Chester, England and blogs at Under An English Sky where she writes about homeschooling the Charlotte Mason way, nature study and encouraging homeschooling moms in their great charter as Christian wives, mothers and keepers of the home.
+She also hand-dyes yarn in her home studio and sells her yarn in her Etsy Shop, which is inspired by the English countryside and of the great living books she and her family enjoyed over their homeschooling journey.
 No doubt you will be sure to recognise some of the names of her yarn from literary childhood favourites!

 Barb McCoy, Founder